Destruction under the Mongol Empire: Demographic changes

 Drawing of Mongols inside Suzdal under Batu Khan (with sword).

 Ancient sources described Genghis Khan's conquests as wholesale destruction on an unprecedented scale in certain geographical regions, causing great demographic changes in Asia.
-According to the works of the Iranian historian Rashid al-Din (1247–1318), the Mongols killed more than 1,300,000 people in Merv and more than 1,747,000 in Nishapur.
-The total population of Persia may have dropped from 2,500,000 to 250,000 as a result of mass extermination and famine.
-Population exchanges also sometimes occurred.

-Ibn Al-Athir describes that Mongol invaders massacred and killed about 700,000 people in Merv.
-Mustawfi found Merv city still in ruins in the middle of the 14th century, with the sands of Qara qum encroaching on the arable lands of the oasis.
+Ibn Al-Athir wrote that Mongol invaders massacred and killed about 700,000 people in Merv.
+Mustawfi, likewise, wrote that Merv was still in ruins in the middle of the 14th century.
 Persian philosopher Najm al-din Razi, who was contemporary of Genghis Khan and Subutai, wrote that Mongol invaders killed 700,000 people in his hometown Ray.
-Hamdallah Mustaufi, who completed Tarikhi guzida in 1330, states that 800,000 people were killed and massacred during Hulagu's siege of Baghdad in 1258.
+Hamdallah Mustawfi, who completed Tarikh-i Guzida in 1330, states that 800,000 people were killed and massacred during Hulagu's siege of Baghdad in 1258.
+While Smith concedes much of what Middle Eastern "chroniclers produced [were] exaggerated estimates", he then goes on to ennumarate the total population of Persia as reduced from 2,500,000 to 250,000 as a result of mass extermination and famine.
+Population exchanges also sometimes occurred.

-Western Xia Tangut Empire had a population of 3,000,000, but most of the Tanguts including children and women were massacred and killed by the army of Mongol invaders under Genghis Khan.
-According to John Man, Tangut Empire is little known to anyone other than experts in the field due to Genghis Khan's policy calling for their complete destruction.
+The Western Xia Tangut Empire had a population of 3,000,000, but most of the Tanguts including children and women were massacred and killed by the army of Mongol invaders under Genghis Khan.
+According to John Man the Tangut Empire is little known to anyone other than experts in the field because Genghis Khan's policy called for their complete destruction.
 He states that "There is a case to be made that this was the first ever recorded example of attempted genocide.
 It was certainly very successful ethnocide."

 The death toll for the Mongol conquests is commonly cited as 40-60 million, a claim originating from the 1978 book "Atlas of World Population History" by Colin McEvedy and Richard Jones.
 The book has since been criticized for lacking a solid basis for many of its population estimates.
 In addition, the source used by McEvedy and Jones to support their claim of 35 million deaths in China during the Mongol conquests, "The population statistics of China, A.D.
 2–1953" by John Durand, casts doubt on their conclusions.
 Durand points out that the Mongol censuses were likely very incomplete, leading to an exaggeration of the population decrease.